 At Mizuho, all group employees participate in annual human rights awareness training in the workplace.
 Each session is an opportunity for employees to learn about and reflect on human rights.
-Among a variety of initiatives, we hold training sessions and workshops for different target audiences, ranging from executive officers to department and branch general managers, members of the Human Rights Education Committee, employees, and supervisors.
+In FY2021, we introduced a new Basic Human Rights Training session to reconfirm fundamental knowledge on human rights and to provide an annual reminder of matters that require special attention.
+Among a variety of initiatives, we hold training sessions and workshops for different target audiences, ranging from executive officers to department and branch general managers, deputy general managers responsible for assisting general managers in human rights education, employees newly appointed to management positions, and other employees and supervisors.

 Group companies can choose from several principal training topics, including discrimination and harassment on the basis of nationality, gender, disability, or socioeconomic class.

-To address workplace harassment, we distribute informational pamphlets, e–learning, and video materials to all employees and conduct regular training on the definition of and how to respond to workplace harassment.
+To address workplace harassment, we distribute informational pamphlets on our company intranet and conduct regular training, using e–learning, and video materials, on the definition of and how to respond to workplace harassment.
 We also conduct training aimed at raising awareness among all managers, which includes how to handle reports of harassment.

 In addition, Mizuho periodically participates in fieldwork and workshops held by the Industrial Federation for Human Rights, Tokyo, to identify trends in human rights issues and learn about practical matters related to such issues in Japanese companies, and then apply these to our human rights initiatives.

-1: Mizuho Financial Group, Mizuho Bank, Mizuho Trust & Banking, Mizuho Securities and their subsidiaries, former Trust & Custody Services Bank, Asset Management One, Mizuho Research Institute, Mizuho Information & Research Institute, and Mizuho Private Wealth Management
+1: Mizuho Financial Group, Mizuho Bank, Mizuho Trust & Banking, Mizuho Securities and their subsidiaries, Asset Management One, Mizuho Research & Technologies , and Mizuho Private Wealth Management.

-Mizuho publishes a human rights newsletter in Japanese, Jinken no Tobira, for the benefit of all group employees.
-This leaflet is intended to enhance employee awareness of a variety of human rights issues.
+Mizuho posts a human rights newsletter in Japanese, Jinken no Tobira, on our company intranet for the benefit of all group employees.
+This newsletter is intended to enhance employee awareness of a variety of human rights issues.
 In addition, our internal group communication magazine, Mizuho, includes a feature on human rights which profiles specific human rights activities and other pertinent information.
 Mizuho's online learning system for employees also offers materials on human rights which employees can access from their own homes and use to develop their knowledge through individual study.

 Winners of the Best Slogan for Human Rights award from the Japanese Bankers Association